 Governor's FY19-20 Executive Budget places an immediate and full retirement income tax exemption for military veterans and first responders, including retired state and federal law enforcement, firefighters and peace officers, representing \$20,742,570 in relief the first year.
-Ways and Means adopted to fund \$20 million to exempt from income taxes the retirement income of military veterans and first responders, saving the average first responder and military veteran \$350 each year.
+Not included in House Ways and Means version of the Appropriations bill.

 S.173 by Hembree provides tax deductions for military and first responders.
+Referred to Senate Finance Committee.